guynamedneil/terraform-aws-ecs-datadog/modules/ecs_fargate/README.md

 # Datadog ECS Fargate Terraform

-Use this Terraform module to install Datadog monitoring for AWS ECS Fargate task.
+Use this Terraform module to install Datadog monitoring for AWS ECS Fargate tasks.

 This Terraform module wraps the [aws_ecs_task_definition](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/ecs_task_definition) resource.
 It provides the same variable inputs and outputs as the `aws_ecs_task_definition` resource.
 This module then automatically configures your task definition for Datadog monitoring by: